MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 From Microsoft Edge 89 onwards, if there is an existing on-premises profile with [RoamingProfileSupportEnabled](#roamingprofilesupportenabled) policy disabled and machine is now hybrid joined i.e it has an Azure AD account, it will auto-upgrade the on-premises profile to Azure AD profile to get full Azure AD sync facilities.

+From Microsoft Edge 93 onwards, if policy [ImplicitSignInEnabled](#implicitsigninenabled) is disabled, this policy will not take any effect.

 Policy options mapping:

 * Disabled (0) = Disabled